Reading time: 10-15 min

 The nature of fear.

 Fear is a protection mechanism for possible harm.
 The most primal expression of harm is pain.
 Pain is felt the moment harm is done.
 And this comes with the primal expression of fear, the impulse to move away from the pain.
 But fear grew covering more than only pain.
 Fear also became the notion of harm at close range but not yet there.
 The birth of this fear must have been a great leap ahead in evolution.
-Life forms that were capable to feel harm coming before the actual impact had better-surviving chances than those depending on pain when harm is already inflicted to distance from danger.
+Life forms that were capable of feeling harm coming before the actual impact had better-surviving chances than those depending on pain when harm is already inflicted to distance from danger.
 You can observe this in wildlife, fear is a short-lived thing there.
 As soon as the danger is gone the notion of fear goes away.

-Individual fear and herd fear.
+Individual fear and fear of the herd.

 A further step in evolution was the distribution of fear in a herd.
 Only one animal had to spot danger and the whole herd came into an alert state.
 Further refinement of this mechanism was given by the role of the leader who decided whether the herd had to act on the danger or not.

-With the explosive growth of the outer layer of our brain, the cortex, where uncountable connections are made, thinking and self-awareness became possible.
+With the explosive growth of the outer layer of our brain, the cortex, where uncountable connections are made, thinking and self-awareness become possible.
 A highly refined form of interacting between us and with the world became possible, a real “shock to the system”.
 But this way of functioning was “superimposed” so to say on the more crude biological creature that in this aspect did not change at all.
 Compare if you wish with the strange situation that our computers now capable of beating the best chess players with their artificial intelligence instead of being inanimated pieces of material, were living capricious creatures with all kinds of primitive instincts like fear in full functioning mode by default!

-Awakening fear by thoughts.
+Awakening fear with thoughts.

-Therefore the very intelligent brain had to deal with being part of a biological organism, moreover being dependent on that same organism.
+Therefore the very intelligent brain had to deal with being part of a biological organism and, moreover being dependent on that same organism.
 As much as our body was “us” now the self-aware brain also became “us”.
 On the one hand, we could experience fear, on the other hand, we were able to develop sophisticated thoughts about fear.
 Even worse; our brain with its tenacious tendency to memorize everything could keep us frightened for any imaginable length of time even when the real danger was long gone.
 Thus the brain enables us to imagine frightening scenarios generating another level of preventive measure to cope with danger.
-This gave us the upper hand on earth, no other animal does that, but we pay a price for that forward-thinking because at the same time this new preventive tool generates the real physical sensation of fear since our body does only know one kind of fear.
+This gave us the upper hand on earth, no other animal does that, but we pay a price for that forward-thinking because at the same time, this new preventive tool generates the real physical sensation of fear since our body only knows one kind of fear.

 The birth of existential fear.